fedi-e2ee/public-key-directory-specification/Specification.md

   `message.old-actor`.
 * `old-actor-id-key` -- **string (Cryptography key)** (optional): The key used to encrypt the Actor ID in `message.new-actor`.

+#### MoveIdentity Validation Steps

+After validating that the Protocol Message originated from the expected Fediverse Server, the specific rules for validating an `MoveIdentity` message are as follows:

+1. If `old-actor-id-key` is provided, decrypt `message.old-actor` to obtain the Old Actor ID.
+If the decryption fails, return an error status.
+2. If `new-actor-id-key` is provided, decrypt `message.new-actor` to obtain the New Actor ID.
+If the decryption fails, return an error status.
+3. If the `key-id` is provided, select this public key for the Old Actor and proceed to step 5.
+If there is no public key for this Actor with a matching `key-id`, return an error status.
+4. If a `key-id` was not provided, perform step 5 for each valid and trusted public key for this Actor until one succeeds.
+If none of them do, return an error status.
+5. Validate the message signature for the given public key.
+6. If the signature is valid in step 5, process the message.

 ### BurnDown